The life cycle of flowering plants

 Flower power!
 Discover how flowering plants reproduce…

 Plants use flowers to reproduce, in fact.
-Find out all about the role flowers play in the incredible life cycle of plants…
+Find out all about the incredible role flowers play below…

 The parts of the flower